theory/sqljson/path/README.md

 path language.
 The path expression is normally evaluated from left to right, but you can use parentheses to change the order of operations.
-If the evaluation is successful, a sequence of JSON items is produced, and the evaluation result is returned to the JSON query function that completes the specified computation.
+If the evaluation is successful, a sequence of JSON items is produced, and the evaluation result is returned to the Path query function that completes the specified computation.

 To refer to the JSON value being queried (the context item), use the `$`